Hollywood Actors Dine At North Jersey Restaurant While Filming Movie

 Did you catch a glimpse?
-William H. Macy and Emma Roberts were spotted at the same Montclair, NJ restaurant in the last week.
+William H. Macy and Emma Roberts were spotted at the same New Jersey restaurant in the last week.

 Fascino Restaurant on Bloomfield Avenue posted a photo of the 71-year-old "Shameless" actor on Thursday, Feb.
 24.

-Just days later, the 31-year-old "American Horror Story" was captured posing with staff at the Italian restaurant, according to its Instagram.
+Days later, the 31-year-old "American Horror Story" star was captured posing with staff at the Italian restaurant, according to the eatery's Instagram.

-The pair are believed to be among the many star-studded actors filming the Paramount film "Maybe I Do" in the Essex County town, NorthJersey.com reports.
+Macy and Roberts are believed to be among the many stars filming the Paramount film "Maybe I Do" in the Essex County town, NorthJersey.com reports.

 Diane Keaton, Susan Sarandon, Richard Gere, and Luke Bracey are said to be filming in the same location for the same film, according to the outlet.